-Each dot in the chart below is a member of the House of Representatives.
+Each dot in the chart below was a member of the House of Representatives in 1992.
 The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
 Huckaby is shown as a purple triangle. (analysis methodology)

 Some of Huckaby’s most recently sponsored bills include...

 - H.R.
 5852 (102nd): To establish a 20 percent maximum broken kernel content limit for P.L. ...

 - H.R.
 5764 (102nd): To amend the United States Warehouse Act to provide for the use ...

 - H.R.
 5763 (102nd): To provide equitable relief to producers of sugarcane subject to proportionate shares.